AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 4. Analytics Integration

-We connect AdMob performance data with broader analytics platforms like Firebase, AppsFlyer, or CleverTap to create comprehensive performance dashboards.
+We connect AdMob performance data with broader analytics platforms like Amplitude, AppsFlyer, or CleverTap to create comprehensive performance dashboards.
 These integrations enable data-driven optimization decisions based on how advertising affects overall user metrics including retention, engagement, and lifetime value.

 5. Compliance Assurance